News Food

 Quang Minh Tet Festival

-This year's Quang Minh Tet Festival includes cultural performances and firecrackers, displays, rides, chanting, vegetarian food and midnight fireworks which mark the beginning of the new lunar year.
-It's running from 6pm–1am on Tuesday, January 28, and is a truly special Melbourne Lunar New Year event
+This year's Quang Minh Tet Festival includes cultural performances and firecrackers, displays, rides, chanting, vegetarian food and midnight fireworks, which mark the beginning of the new lunar year.
+It's running from Monday, February 16–Tuesday, February 17, and is a truly special Melbourne Lunar New Year event.

 Sunshine Lunar New Year Festival

 You don't have to run into the CBD for Lunar New Year celebrations this year, with plenty of local councils running their own festivities.
-And one that always goes off, is that found over in Sunshine.
-It's running from 12–10 pm on Sunday, January 26,
+And one that always goes off is found over in Sunshine.
+It's running from 12–10 pm on Sunday, February 8.

 This year's festival is similar to previous years, featuring live entertainment, red pocket giveaways, street performers, face-painting, lion and dragon dancing, fireworks, indoor and outdoor dining options, kids' rides and plenty of market stalls.
 They're going out all year, closing off Hampshire Road for the whole day.